-Most people look for a job teaching English abroad or any job for that matter by doing a search or going to certain job sites to look.
+Most people look for a job teaching English abroad or any job for that matter by doing a search online or going to certain job sites to look.
 Nothing wrong with that, but what they often overlook is the here and now.

 What if you went out in the real world and asked around for a job?

 You might say that it's impossible if you are in your home country looking for a job abroad.
 That's kind of true, but there is still another way to look for a job abroad using Google Maps.

 I found many of my jobs teaching in Taiwan by going door to door.
 And that was pre-smartphone and Google Maps in 2004.

 You can do the same, but you can also use Google Maps.

 First off this tactic is more geared to the person who is already there or willing to go there and look.
 You could also use Google Maps to find schools from home too and I will mention that later.